Skip to content

 insecure / none No auth, skip auto-detect Testing, local development

-(empty) Auto-detect: SPIFFE → cached GitHub → insecure Default behavior (recommended)
+(empty) Auto-detect: SPIFFE → OIDC → insecure Default behavior (recommended)

 Configuration